manojmaheshwarjg/ChickAPI/README.md

 ## 🚀 Getting Started

-MagicAPI is available as both a desktop application (Electron) and a web application (Next.js).
+ChickAPI is available as both a desktop application (Electron) and a web application (Next.js).

 ### Prerequisites
 - Node.js 16.0 or higher